spec

 mca_par("gate_mode" [, mode])

 Selects or returns the gate mode for MCS counters.
-All counters, including a prescale channel if used, will be gated identically.
+All counters will be gated identically.
+However, if there is a prescale channel configured, its gate will remain off.
 Allowed string values for mode are "off", "low" and "high".
 Numerical arguments are also recognized.
 An argument of zero is the same as off.
 A value greater than or equal to one will set active high, while a value less than or equal to -1 will set active low.

 mca_par("trigger" [, mode])